AdobeDocs/marketo.it-IT/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 ---
-description: Filtra o registra l’attività di bot e-mail per evitare aperture e clic gonfiati utilizzando i pattern di corrispondenza e prossimità dell’elenco IAB.
+description: Filter or log email bot activity to prevent inflated opens and clicks using IAB list matching and proximity patterns.
 title: Filtrare l’attività bot dell’e-mail
 exl-id: 70c97159-72bf-46e5-b29b-247615d0fa80
 feature: Email Setup
-source-git-commit: e894ece3a643113fd3e1d8df9f8addefea5553f5
+source-git-commit: 4a95c37fe8c09cdbe3cc84e701f0fc50286fc276
 workflow-type: tm+mt
-source-wordcount: '467'
+source-wordcount: '475'
-ht-degree: 2%
+ht-degree: 13%

 ---

 # Filtrare l’attività bot dell’e-mail {#filtering-email-bot-activity}

-A volte, l’attività di bot su e-mail può erroneamente gonfiare le aperture delle e-mail e fare clic sui dati.
-Per risolvere il problema, segui la procedura riportata di seguito.
+Sometimes, email bot activity can erroneously inflate your email opens and clicks data.
+Follow the steps below to fix that.

-Per confermare l’attività da bot usiamo due metodi separati:
+We use two separate methods to confirm bot activity:

-* Corrispondenza con [Elenco bot di Interactive Advertising Bureau](https://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/){target="_blank"}: le attività che corrispondono a qualsiasi elemento nell&#39;elenco IAB UA/IP (agente utente/indirizzo IP) verranno contrassegnate come bot.
+* Match with [Interactive Advertising Bureau bot list](https://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/){target="_blank"}: Activities that match with anything on the IAB UA/IP (User Agent/IP address) list will be marked as bots.
-* Corrispondenza con pattern di prossimità: quando due o più attività si verificano contemporaneamente (in meno di un secondo), vengono identificate come bot.
+* Match with proximity pattern: When two or more activities happen at the same time (in under a second), they&#39;re identified as bots.
 Attributi considerati durante il confronto:
    * ID lead (deve essere lo stesso)
    * Risorsa e-mail (deve essere la stessa)
    * Clic collegamento o apertura e-mail
    * Differenza di tempo (deve essere inferiore a un secondo)

-A seconda del clic sul collegamento e-mail e dell’attività di apertura e-mail, i nuovi attributi verranno compilati con i valori seguenti:
+Against email link click and email open activity, new attributes will be populated with the values below:

-* Le attività identificate come bot avranno &quot;Bot Activity&quot; come &quot;True&quot; e &quot;Bot Activity Pattern&quot; come modello/metodo identificato
+* Activities that are identified as bots will have &quot;Bot Activity&quot; as &quot;True&quot; and &quot;Bot Activity Pattern&quot; as the identified pattern/method
-* Le attività identificate come non bot avranno &quot;Bot Activity&quot; come &quot;False&quot; e &quot;Bot Activity Pattern&quot; come &quot;N/D&quot;
+* Activities that are identified as not bots will have &quot;Bot Activity&quot; as &quot;False&quot; and &quot;Bot Activity Pattern&quot; as &quot;N/A&quot;
-* Le attività che si sono verificate prima dell’introduzione di questi attributi avranno &quot;Attività bot&quot; come &quot;&quot; (vuoto) e &quot;Modello di attività bot&quot; come &quot;&quot; (vuoto)
+* Activities that happened before we introduced these attributes will have &quot;Bot Activity&quot; as &quot; &quot; (empty) and &quot;Bot Activity Pattern&quot; as &quot; &quot; (empty)

-## Seleziona tipo di filtro {#select-filter-type}
+## Select Filter Type {#select-filter-type}

 1. Fai clic su **[!UICONTROL Admin]**.